alanwsmith/simple_site_builder/content/_scripts/README.md

 0020-another-script.py

-Outputting `.json` files to the `_data` directory makes the data avaialbe for inclusion in templates.
+Outputting `.json` files to the `_data` directory makes the data available for inclusion in templates.